chrisbanes/Android-BitmapCache/README.md

 I have added a sample app to the source since, which can also be downloaded from the Downloads tab above.
 The sample app shows you how to use the library by creating a ViewPager of images downloaded from the web.
 These are cached in the LruCache.

+## Download
+The easy way to use the library is by downloading the JAR file under the 'Downloads' tab, and importing it into your Eclipse project.

 ## License